aristotelesbr/lennarb/guides/getting-started/readme.md

 ## Overview

-Lennarb is a lightweight, Rack-based web framework for Ruby that emphasizes simplicity and flexibility.
-It provides a clean DSL for routing, middleware support, and various ways to structure your web applications.
+Lennarb is a minimalist, thread-safe Rack-based web framework for Ruby that focuses on simplicity and performance.
+It provides a clean routing DSL and straightforward request/response handling.

 ## Installation